 There are some potentially dangerous side effects.
 Close monitoring of symptoms while taking this medication is often highly recommended.
 It can be so concerning, that some families of patients may be asked not to touch the medication.
 Often this includes patients that are pregnant or can be pregnant.

 – Severe teratogen – abnormal physiological development of the fetus.
 [Causes Birth Defects]

 – Dryness of skin, lips, and mucous membranes

 – Skin peeling

 – Change and/or loss of vision

 – Elevated glucose in the blood

 – Stomach pains

-Dr. Gary Peck is who first discovered its use in treatment of acne.
+– Dr. Gary Peck is who first discovery of its use in the treatment of acne.

-This is a very concerning development due to that lack of knowledge about the major side effects.
+– This is a very concerning development due to the lack of knowledge about the major side effects.